chaoflow/chaoflow.testing.ipython/src/chaoflow/testing/ipython/README.txt

     >>> ipshell( locals(), doctest=False)

-LICENSE
+License
 =======

-chaoflow.testing.crawler is licensed under LGPLv3.
+chaoflow.testing.ipython is licensed under LGPLv3.
 Please let me know if this presents a problem for you.